Download a PDF of this Code of practice

 TalkTalk Business is part of the TalkTalk Group, the UK's third largest communications network operator.
 TalkTalk Business provides business grade services to the UK market place across two direct sales channels with a wholesale division covering the reseller and dealer market places.
 TalkTalk Business is a leading player in the development and delivery of next generation IP based converged voice and data services.

 This code of practice covers all of the TalkTalk Group of companies including TalkTalk Communications Limited trading as TalkTalk Business (3849133) registered at Stanford House, Garrett Field, Birchwood, Warrington WA3 7BH.

 2 The purpose of the code

 The purpose of this Code of Practice is to inform our customers of their relationship with us.
 It is written for small business consumers who purchase telecommunications services from us directly.
-A small business is defined as a company having 30 employees/volunteers or fewer and is not itself a telecommunications service provider.

 This code aims to provide:

 - Information on how to contact TalkTalk Business

 - Informational on some of our main services

 - Information on how to make a complaint

 To order any of our services please call the following free phone number: 0800 083 8000.